wncc/TSS-2021/Python & its Applications/Week-1/README.md

 You can go through [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/Modules_and_Packages.ipynb) to learn about modules and packages.

-## Classes and Objects
-**Object-oriented programming** is one of the most effective approaches to writing software.
-In object-oriented programming you write classes that represent real-world things and situations, and you create objects based on these classes.
-You can think of a class as a collection of many different functions and attributes (variables) that can be accessed by an object of that class.
-These methods inside a class are defined almost in the same way normal Python functions are defined, with a major difference being the '_self_' argument and some special methods only found in a class body, for example:- the '_\_\_init___' method, '_\_\_add___' method, etc.

-When you write a class, you define the general behavior that a whole category of objects can have.
-When you create individual objects from the class, each object is automatically equipped with this general behavior; you can then give each object whatever unique traits you desire.

-Making an object from a class is called _instantiation_, and you work with _instances_ of a class.
-You’ll specify the kind of information that can be stored in instances, and you’ll define the actions that can be taken with these _instances_.

-You can visit [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/Classes.ipynb) to learn about classes and objects.
-You can also go through [this video](https://www.youtube.com/watch?v=jQiUOV15IRI&list=PLzMcBGfZo4-l1MqB1zoYfqzlj_HH-ZzXt&index=2).

 ## Some Standard libraries of python

 In python, a collection of predefined modules and packages is called a library.
 There are a lot of useful and interesting libraries available in python.
 Using such libraries often helps in reducing the effort and saves time in a number of places.
 Here, we will learn about some of the standard library modules: